|Download this layer|

 Anyone wishing to view an AUL site file can make arrangements with the respective MassDEP Regional Office through a Freedom of Information Act (FOIA) request.
 The MassDEP encourages persons to review these site files when they make decisions that consider a specific site.

-The point layer is stored in ArcSDE and distributed as AUL_PT.
+The point layer is stored and distributed as AUL_PT.

-Location data contained in this datalayer are based on MassDEP staff interpretation of information provided by PRPs and their LSPs.
-Point features in this datalayer should ONLY be considered as an ”approximation” or “best estimate” of site locations based on the information available at the time the site was mapped.
-MassDEP staff has not verified the accuracy and completeness of the information submitted.
+Many of the locations in this datalayer are based on information provided by the RP, PRP or their LSP.
+Locations in this datalayer should ONLY be considered as an ”approximation” or “best estimate” based on the information available at the time the site was mapped.
+The accuracy and completeness of the information submitted has not been verified by MassDEP.

 AUL site data are temporal.
 Although the datalayer will be updated on a periodic basis, it will never be complete or up-to-date.
-Please refer to the Unlocated Sites List (See: Related Tables AUL_PT_USL) for a current list of unmapped Tier Classified Chapter 21E sites.
+Please refer to the associated Unlocated Sites List (AUL_PT_USL) for a current list of unmapped AUL sites.

 Users should make arrangements to review the BWSC site files (at the appropriate MassDEP Regional Office) for the most current information.